 - An analysis of the scores on GDI (Gender Development Index) and GII (Gender Inequality Index) for different countries show that GII is significantly determined by gender budgeting initiatives, public spending on health and female labour force participation.

 - Apart from the basic principle of promoting equality among citizens, gender equality can benefit the economy through efficiency gains.
-There is a growing awareness that gender inequality is inefficient and costly to development.
+There is a growing awareness that gender inequality is inefficient and costly to develop.

 - There are a number of gender-specific barriers which prevent women and girls from gaining access to their rightful share in the flow of public goods and services.
 Unless these barriers are addressed in the planning and development process, the fruits of economic growth are likely to completely bypass a significant section of the country’s population.
 This, in turn, does not augur well for the future growth of the economy.

-- Currently, the contribution of Indian women to the GDP (17 percent) is far below the global average (37 percent).
+- Currently, the contribution of Indian women to the GDP (17 per cent) is far below the global average (37 per cent).